telerik/xaml-docs/knowledge-base/kb-numericupdown-howto-introduce-event-fired-when-repeatbuttons-are-released.md

 ## Description

-By default, when the user holds down the up or down RepeatButtons of the RadNumericUpDown, its __Value__ property is continuosly updated and the __ValueChanged__ event is called each time.
-This article will demonstrate how to receive only one notification, when the user releases the RepeatButton.
+How to receive only one notification, when the user releases the RepeatButton in a RadNumericUpDown.

 ## Solution